isleofcode/style-guide/ember-style-guides.md

 ## Controllers

-- Use controllers sparingly.
-Exceptions include adding a computed property to filter an item, handling query params, or where reduced component nesting noticeably improves performance on mobile devices.
+- Use controllers to decorate model attributes (eg. using a computed property to filter an array), handling query params, and where reduced component nesting noticeably improves performance on mobile devices.

 - Use a consistent structure for controllers.